Get Scalp SOS worth Rs.599 free on Scalp Days Brush.

 Alignment requires tension.

-When a strand is held taut against a heated surface,
+When a strand is held taut against a heated surface, heat distributes evenly, airflow moves predictably, and hydrogen bonds reset in the direction of pull.

 Without tension, the strand bends and escapes.

-Heat becomes uneven.
+• Heat becomes uneven

-Moisture leaves inconsistently.
+• Moisture leaves inconsistently

-Shape becomes unstable.
+• Shape becomes unstable

 Tension is not aggression.
+It is control.

 What Low Tension Actually Causes

-The strand does not fully engage with the barrel.
+When tension is weak, the strand does not fully engage with the barrel.

 Heat exposure becomes partial.

-Alignment is incomplete.
+Alignment remains incomplete.

-So the user repeats the pass.
+The user repeats the pass.

 And repeats again.

-The Myth of “Gentle Means Safe”
+The Myth Of "Gentle Means Safe"

 • Reduces total heat exposure time